 My research program aims to achieve a unification of classical and quantum mechanics in a common mathematical framework.
 The theory that emerges (quantum phase space, QPS) is an altered version of classical phase space in which the usual commutative product of functions is deformed (as Planck's constant varies away from zero) into a noncommutative (star) product.
-With this one structural modification it is possible to state the full content of quantum mechanics as a noncommutative phase space theory.
-In this setting, the Schrödinger wave function never arises, Hilbert space operators are represented by phase space (Wigner) distributions, and quantum expectation values are given by integrals over phase space.
+With this one structural modification it is possible to state the full content of quantum mechanics as a noncommutative phase-space theory.
+In this setting, the Schrödinger wave function never arises, Hilbert space operators are represented by phase-space (Wigner) distributions, and quantum expectation values are given by integrals over phase space.
 This unification via QPS provides an alternate, autonomous statement of quantum mechanics that clarifies its content and interpretation and at the same time provides a new computational platform that has many parallels to that of classical mechanics.

 A series of papers have investigated the quantization of charged particle systems moving in time dependent inhomogeneous magnetic fields on both flat and curved manifolds.
 This joint work with Mikhail Karasev has developed a QPS representation that is both gauge and geometrically covariant and has an exact star product determined by a symplectic area phase.
 The resulting quantum phase space that arises has a curvature which is a function of the electromagnetic field entangled with the Riemannian curvature.
 The discovery of this quantization induced curvature raises a variety of questions: Is this curvature really a part of nature?
 Can it be measured?
-New projects aim at establishing the ways this curvature can be detected.
-A natural place to look for these curvature effects is in the action-angle quantization scheme of the Old Quantum Mechanics.
-A general theory showing how this curvature causes corrections to the classical action functions and modifies the energy spectrum of a system has been developed.
-Future work will apply this theory to specific physical systems such as the Landau level problem for electron dynamics in the presence of a non-constant magnetic field.
-The aim here is to see if this new curvature can be experimentally verified.
+Ongoing projects aim at establishing the ways this curvature can be detected.